 Two years old is one of the most remarkable moments in human development.
 Language is exploding - most 2-year-olds add several new words to their vocabulary every single day.
 Curiosity is at its peak.
 The world is endlessly interesting.
-And the brain is operating at a level of plasticity that won't return until - well, it won't return.
+And the brain is operating at a level of plasticity that won't return.

 The books you read to a 2-year-old matter more than most parents realize.
 Not because a single book changes everything, but because the cumulative effect of hundreds of reading sessions - the vocabulary introduced, the concepts explored, the questions sparked - shapes the way a child thinks about the world for years to come.

 As a cardiologist, a father, and a children's book author, I think carefully about what goes into a child's mind during these early years.
-Here is my honest, physician-informed list of the best books for 2-year-olds - what works, what develops, and what's worth your money.
+Here is my honest list of the best books for 2-year-olds - drawn from a broad range of authors and publishers, with two titles from my own series included and disclosed.

 What Makes a Book Right for a 2-Year-Old?